janvanzeghbroeck/Seeing-Taste/README.md

 ## Business Insight

+How would this information be useful for New Belgium or any any other craft company?
+Well it could

 - If there are too many new and/or biased tasters?
     - Retest ensuring a diverse tasting team
 - Need a trustworthy taster immediately?